CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13b-di-integration-ii.md

 3. Then save the post via the `postsRepository`.

 Now... you are most likely asking "how in the world can I fetch a user in the `PostsController`???
 This is for posts, not users!!!"
 Well, just use Dependency Injection to inject a `UsersRepository` into your `PostsController` in the same way you injected a `PostsRepository`.
 In fact, if you are using Lombok's fabulous `@AllArgsConstructor`, all you need to do is declare a `UserRepository` instance variable.
-And then your `PostsController` can also work with `User` data. /golfclap
+And voila!
+Your `PostsController` can now work with `User` data. /golfclap

 ### Exercise